Uma-Tech/parrot/docs/src/quick-start/local-run.md

     exit  ## leave from the container
     ```

-1. Start app with required services
+1. Start the app and its dependencies
     ```shell
     make runserver
     ```

-1. Service will be available at `http://127.0.0.1:8042/`
+1. You will be able to access the service at `http://127.0.0.1:8042/`

 ## Start the project for development without Docker
 1. Clone the repo and go to the project directory